openeuropa/documentation/README.md

 <h1 align="center">The OpenEuropa Initiative</h1>

-OpenEuropa is a [Directorate-General for Informatics (DIGIT)][1] initiative aiming at strengthening the adoption of [open source][2] tools and practices in consolidating the European Institution's web presence.
+OpenEuropa is a [Directorate-General for Informatics (DIGIT)][1] initiative aiming at strengthening the adoption of [open source][2] tools and practices in consolidating the European Institutions' web presence.

 In order to achieve such a goal the OpenEuropa Initiative will focus on the following activities: